-Nick Whilt is an experienced litigator focusing on intellectual property and technology litigation.
-He represents clients in technology-intense business litigation and complex actions relating to the enforcement and defense of patent, trade secret, copyright, and other intellectual property rights.
-In addition to litigating matters in US District Courts across the country, Nick has successfully represented clients in Section 337 investigations before the US International Trade Commission and post-grant proceedings before the US Patent and Trademark Office.
-Nick has been named a “Rising Star” in intellectual property litigation in the Southern California edition of Super Lawyers (2015-2017).
+Nick Whilt is an experienced litigator with substantial success representing clients in high-stakes intellectual property and technology litigation.
+Nick regularly represents Fortune 500 companies in technology-intense business litigation and complex actions relating to the enforcement and defense of patent, trade secret, trademark, and other intellectual property rights.
+He has repeatedly been named a “Rising Star” in intellectual property litigation in the Southern California edition of Super Lawyers.
 The Legal 500 has also acknowledged Nick’s work in trade secret litigation.

 Honors & Awards

 - Recognized by Legal 500 for Trade Secret Litigation

 - Named a “Rising Star” for IP Litigation by Super Lawyers

 - US District Court, Northern and Central Districts of California, and the Southern District of Texas

 - US Court of Appeals, Federal and Ninth Circuits